nsauton/401k_contribution_page/README.md

 ## Files
 server.py - allows many kinds of files to be run locally and accessed from a web browser
 index.html - the html file of the 401k contribution page
-401k.js - the script that handles calculations and various varibles for the html file
+401k.js - the javascript file that handles calculations and various varibles for the 401k contribution page
 README.md - this file